holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Minimise Attack Surface by Installing Only what you Need
 ![](images/ThreatTags/PreventionVERYEASY.png)

-I am hoping this goes without saying, unless you are setting up a Windows server with "all the stuff" that you have little control over its hardening process, which is why I favour UNIX based servers.
+I am hoping this goes without saying, unless you are setting up a Windows server with "all the stuff", and you have little control over its hardening process.
+This is why I favour UNIX-based servers.
 I/You have all the control, if anything goes wrong, it will usually be our own fault for missing or neglecting something.
-The less you have on your servers, the fewer servers you have, the smaller the network you have, the less employees you have, basically the smaller and lesser of everything you have, the less there is to compromise by an attacker and the quicker you can move.
+The less exposure you have on your servers, the fewer servers you have, the smaller the network you have, the fewer employees you have (the less you have of everything), the less there is for an attacker to compromise, and the quicker you can move.

 ### Disable, Remove Services.
 Harden what is left {#vps-countermeasures-disable-remove-services-harden-what-is-left}

-Much of this section came from a web server I set-up, from install and through the hardening process.
+Much of this section came from a web server I set-up, from install through the hardening process.

-There are often a few services you can disable even on a bare bones Debian install and some that are just easier to remove.
+There are often a few services you can disable, even on a bare bones Debian install, and some that are just easier to remove.
 Then go through the process of hardening what is left.
 Make sure you test before and after each service you disable, remove or harden, watch the port being opened/closed, etc. Remember, the less you have, the less there is to be exploited.

 #### Partitioning on OS Installation {#vps-countermeasures-disable-remove-services-harden-what-is-left-partitioning-on-os-installation}
 ![](images/ThreatTags/PreventionAVERAGE.png)

-By creating many partitions and applying the least privileges necessary to each in order to be useful, you are making it difficult for an attacker to carry out many malicious activities that they would otherwise be able to.
+By creating many partitions, and applying the least privileges necessary to each in order to be useful, you are making it difficult for an attacker to carry out many malicious activities that they would otherwise be able to.

-This is a similar concept to tightly constraining input fields to only be able to accept structured data (names (alpha only), dates, social security numbers, zip codes, email addresses, etc) rather than just leaving the input wide open to be able to enter any text as discussed in the Web Applications chapter under [What is Validation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation).
+This is a similar concept to tightly constraining input fields to only be able to accept structured data (names (alpha only), dates, social security numbers, zip codes, email addresses, etc) rather than leaving input wide open to the entry of any text, as discussed in the Web Applications chapter under [What is Validation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation).

-The way I'd usually set-up a web servers partitions is as follows.
+The way I'd usually set-up a web server's partitions is as follows.
 Delete all the current partitions and add the following. `/` was added to the start and the rest to the end, in the following order: `/`, `/var/log` (optional, but recommended), `/var/tmp` (optional, but recommended), `/var`, `/tmp`, `/opt`, `/usr/share` (optional, but recommended), `/usr`, `/home`, `swap`.

 You will notice in the [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section, that I ended up adding additional partitions (mentioned in the previous paragraph) to apply finer grained control on directories often targeted by attackers.
 It is easier to add those partitions here, we will add options to them in the Lock Down section.